bbeesley/todo-list-buddy/README.md

 When the microcontroller starts up, you should see the checkmark screen splash, then your tasks should load up.
 Once task is displayed at a time, along with when it was added to the list.
 Every 10 seconds the display is cycled to show the next task.
 Every 60 seconds the task list is updated to fetch any newly added tasks.

 You can use button A and button C to navigate through the task list, pressing button B will mark the current task as complete and refresh the list.

+When the device has been idle for the number of seconds defined in the `auto_sleep` config value it will go into deep sleep mode.
+Press button A to wake the device back up.